Angular 9 Tutorial: Installing Angular CLI on Windows 10, Linux and macOS

-In this Angular 8 tutorial, you'll be learning how to install and use Angular CLI 8 (the latest version as of this writing) on Windows 10, Linux and macOS to create Angular applications and different constructs like modules, services, components and pipes etc.
+In this tutorial, you'll be learning how to install and use Angular CLI 9 (the latest pre-release version as of this writing) on Windows 10, Linux and macOS to create Angular applications and different constructs like modules, services, components and pipes etc.

 In order to follow this tutorial, you'll need to have a development environment ready for front-end development with Angular.